regov-enterprise/pop-quiz-ai-ml/README.md

 ### Notes

-- Use Python
+- Programming Language :  Python
-- Use Git API V3 or above
+- Use GitHub for Code management
-- Dockerise the application
+- Dockerise the application if required
 - Apply your preferred coding structure
 - Unit test is an added advantage
 - Adda  README